Students from all over the country chose to come to college in Vermont and entered the Choose Vermont Scholarship 2020 contest.

 Official rules for the $5,000 Choose Vermont Scholarship

-- College scholarships are paid directly to the educational institution in the entrant’s account to be used for tuition and/or books for the Spring 2020 session.
+- College scholarships will be administered directly by the educational institution and are to be used for tuition during the 2020-2021 academic year.

-- To be eligible to enter, you must be admitted to a Vermont college or university and by June 1, 2019, commit to attend full-time (as confirmed by the school) in a graduate or undergraduate program.
+- To be eligible to enter, you must be admitted to a Vermont college or university and by June 30, 2020 and commit to attend full-time (as defined and confirmed by each school) in a graduate or undergraduate program.

-- Entrants must commit to one of the following colleges or universities: Bennington College, Castleton University, Center for Cartoon Studies, Champlain College, Community College of Vermont, Goddard College, Landmark College, Marlboro College, Middlebury College, New England Culinary Institute, Northern Vermont University, Norwich University, Saint Michael’s College, School for International Training, Sterling College, University of Vermont, Vermont College of Fine Arts, Vermont Law School, or Vermont Technical College.
+- Entrants must commit to one of the following colleges or universities: Bennington College, Castleton University, Champlain College, Community College of Vermont, Landmark College, Middlebury College, Northern Vermont University, Norwich University, Saint Michael’s College, Sterling College, University of Vermont, Vermont College of Fine Arts, or Vermont Technical College.

 - Entrants must be 18 years old at registration or have a parent or guardian register on their behalf.